 UK Approved Bodies and Notified Bodies

 For devices using the UKCA marking, conformity assessments can be carried out by UK approved bodies.
 These bodies were formerly UK notified bodies before re-designation.
-For CE‑marked devices, the conformity assessment must be carried out by an EU‑recognised notified body.
+For CE‑marked devices, the conformity assessment must be carried out by an EU‑recognized notified body.

 Certificates issued by EU‑based notified bodies remain valid for devices on the Great Britain market under the transitional arrangements.